syncfusion-content/uwp-docs/uwp/Smith-Chart/Axes.md

 # Axes in UWP Smith Chart (SfSmithChart)

-Typically, SmithChart  has been used two axes that are used to measure and categorize the data.
+Typically, the SmithChart has been used with two axes that are used to measure and categorize the data.

 1. Horizontal Axis (Resistance)
 2. Radial Axis (Reactance)

-## Horizontal Axis
+## Horizontal axis

 Horizontal axis scale is used to measure normalized resistance value.